 Hi!
 I'm Michelle, an AI policy researcher based in Washington, D.C.
 I'm currently a Visiting Fellow with the Technology and National Security Program at the Center for a New American Security (CNAS) as part of the Horizon Fellowship.
 I am also the Co-Founder of Women in Safety and Ethics (WISE).Currently, my work is focused on conducting research on frontier AI and its implications on national security and foreign policy.
-I have a particular focus on compute governance and cybersecurity as relates to frontier AI.Previously, I researched AI and market competition issues with the Open Markets Institute as part of the Talos Fellowship.
+In particular, I focus on compute policy, including export controls and datacenter buildouts.Previously, I researched AI and market competition issues with the Open Markets Institute as part of the Talos Fellowship.
 I've also worked with UNESCO on AI capacity building for the public sector.Before that, I worked in social impact consulting, largely focusing on the education and workforce development sectors, and also in financial analysis.
 I received a Master's in Public Affairs from Sciences Po in Paris and a Bachelor's in Business Administration from the University of California, Berkeley.
 I've spent time in San Francisco and Paris.
 Outside of work, I'm a hobbyist film photographer, and I enjoy reading, climbing, and practicing French.I also occasionally write on Substack.

 Engineering the Cloud Commons: Tackling Monopoly Control of Critical Digital Infrastructure, Open Markets Institute